 Judging Matters, a reality TV courtroom series follows the proceedings of a small claims court.
 The court is presided over by Rtd.
 Justice Olusola Williams, who is assisted by media personality and lawyer, Ebuka Obi-Uchendu, acting as Counsel.
 Varying disputes are presented to the court and both sides of the disputes are heard.

 The procedure in a small claims court allows for self-representation by the parties thereby eliminating the added cost of hiring a lawyer.
+That said, if you are looking for a trusted accident attorney in Orlando, all you have to do is navigate to this site.
 Parties concerned are invited and encouraged to narrate their stories themselves while Justice Williams considers both sides of the case and gives judgement.

 Ebuka in his role as Counsel, helps the court get the full story from the parties by asking questions to reveal all the facts.
 This is usually necessary because parties might be hesitant to provide important information required to judge the case fairly.